-Mary Berry and Paul Hollywood prepare to put 13 new contestants to the test in the new series of The Great British Bake Off, which airs next week.
+Mary Berry and Paul Hollywood are preparing to put 13 new contestants to the test in the new series of The Great British Bake Off.

 The first episode, to be aired on Tuesday, will see Mary and Paul expel two contestants, leaving 11 hoping to replicate the success of last year's winner John Waite, who has released two cookery books since claiming victory and tours around the country.

 Ex graphic designer Howard, 51, now works for the council.
-His food ranges from "traditional comfort food to the outrageously elaborate.
+He says his food ranges from "traditional comfort food to the outrageously elaborate".

 Christine, 66, has the most baking experience among the others with 60 years under her belt and was taught to bake by her mother and both grandmothers.